-The national park (244 square kilometres) covers Thy´s western coast line by the North Sea.
-The characteristic and unspoiled dune heaths have been created by the sea, the wind, the salt and the sand.
-Large plantations and some of Denmark´s cleanest lakes complete the picture of Denmark´s largest wilderness.
-A perfect place for plants, birds, animals and humans who enjoy a lot of space, high skies and lots of fresh air.
-The extent of the dune heath in Thy, you will only find at few other places in Europe.
+The national park (244 square kilometres) covers Thy’s western coastline by the North Sea.
+The characteristic and unspoiled dune heaths have been created by the sea, wind, salt and sand.
+Large plantations and some of Denmark’s cleanest lakes complete the picture of Denmark’s largest wilderness area.
+It is a perfect place for plants, birds, animals and humans who enjoy vast open spaces, high skies and lots of fresh air.
+Places that match the extent of the dune heath in Thy can only be found in few other places in Europe.

-Everywhere nature shows signs from the wind and the rough environment.
-Hiking between leaning, crooked, wind-shaped trees, or staying overnight in shelters listening to the roar of the waves are attentive nature experiences.
-Here is a lot of fresh air and no crowds.
-A vast number of hiking- and biking paths are described and shown on maps in the hiking folders of the Nature Agency.
+Everywhere you look, nature displays signs of the wind and the rough environment.
+You can enjoy an unforgettable nature experience by hiking between the leaning, crooked, wind-shaped trees or staying overnight in a shelter listening to the roar of the waves.
+The national park offers plenty of fresh air and no crowds.
+A vast number of hiking and biking trails are described and shown on maps available in the hiking folders of the Danish Nature Agency.

 Animals and plants

-Lookout towers and points near the hiking trails give you the opportunity to watch animals and birds, especially if you bring binoculars.
-Thy National Park has got a nice population of red deer and roe deer.
-You may also be lucky to hear and see cranes breeding in the open areas.
-The plantations are dominated by pine trees and spruces.
-Hardy plants, able to live in the low nutrient sand and wet hollows are growing in the dune heath, such as crow berries, bog bilberries, heather and willow.
+There are several lookout towers and points near the hiking trails that offer an opportunity to watch animals and birds, especially if you bring your binoculars.
+Thy National Park has got a large population of red deer and roe deer.
+You may also be lucky enough to hear and see cranes breeding in the open areas.
+The plantations are dominated by pine and spruce trees.
+Hardy plants that are able to live in the low-nutrient sand and wet hollows are growing in the dune heath, including crowberry, bog bilberry, heather and willow.

 History of civilization

-Nature´s powerful forces have always been of great importance for the life of the people of Thy.
-During several periods sand drift has damaged cultivated areas and forced the inhabitants to move.
-Beach grass and trees were planted to protect against the sand, making up the national park´s large plantations today.
-Formerly the fishing was exclusively done from the beach in small boats – at the high risk of loss of human lives.
-Therefore it was a great improvement when lighthouse and lifeboat services were developed seriously during the 19th century.
-Lighthouses and sea marks were built, still towering the landscape along the coast.
-Today all trade fishing takes place from the modern port of Hanstholm.
-But in the villages along the sea you can still meet anglers setting out in their boats from the coast catching crabs or plaice.
+The powerful forces of nature have always been of great importance for the life of the people of Thy.
+During several time periods, sand drift has damaged cultivated areas and forced the inhabitants to move.
+Beach grass and trees were planted as protection against the sand, making up the national park’s large plantations today.
+Formerly, fishing was only done from the beach in small boats – at a high risk of loss of human lives.
+Therefore, it was a significant improvement when the lighthouse and lifeboat services were developed in the area during the 19th century.
+Lighthouses and sea marks were built, still towering over the landscape along the coast.
+Today, all trade fishing takes place from the modern port of Hanstholm.
+However, in the villages along the seashore, you can still meet anglers setting out in their boats to catch crabs or plaice.

 For more information please visit: www.nationalparkthy.dk